nunomiguel22/FEUP-BDNR/project/readme.md

 python3 janus_loading.py
 ```

-# Visualizing with gremlin vizualizer
+# Visualizing with gremlin vizualizer (Optional)

 Use ```janusgraph``` as the host.
 Test with query:

 ```bash
 g.V().limit(5)
 ```

+# Flask Container
+On first setup Flask could fail if JanusGraph and the backends take too much time to start or even the database is empty and needs to be populated first.
+If so just restart the flask container when JanusGraph is ready and the DB populated.